 To Whom it May Concern:

 Dr. Alan Bergland has been appointed to the faculty at the University of Virginia as an Assistant Professor in the Department of Biology starting January 2016.
-He has an ambitious and exciting research agenda to unravel the genetic basis of rapid adaptive evolutionary change in two distinct species that each have seasonal fluctuations in selection pressure and adaptive evolution.
+He has an ambitious and exciting research agenda to unravel the genetic basis of rapid adaptive evolutionary change in two distinct species that each have seasonal fluctuations in selection pressure and show evidence of rapid adaptive evolution.
 His work will tackle one of the key questions for both evolutionary biologists as well as geneticists: what is the genetic architecture that underlies phenotypic variation in fitness traits?
 As he has already identified the relevant genetic variation in both taxa, Dr. Bergland is well positioned to tackle the phenotypic expression of this variation, its link to fitness and contribution to evolution in nature.
-This important research agenda informs the very platform on which our understanding of evolution in natural populations is based.
+This important research agenda informs the very platform on which our understanding of evolution in natural populations is based and will make important conceptual contributions to our understanding of the nature of genetic variation.

 Dr. Bergland's appointment includes full office and laboratory space on the floor with the other evolutionary biologists in Gilmer Hall.
 To facilitate the growth and development of Dr. Bergland's research program, we have allocated $805,000 to be used for equipment, personnel and supplies at his discretion.
 We have also assigned Dr. Bergland two recently installed growth rooms for his personal use.
 In addition, Dr. Bergland will have access to all departmental and institutional core facilities, within the framework of the guidelines that govern their use.
 In particular, his lab is right across the hall from a shared genomics lab that houses genomics equipment from multiple labs and is available for departmental use.
 Finally, UVA’s Genomics Core Facility is just a couple of labs down the hall.
 The Genomics Core Facility enhances genomics capabilities at UVA by assisting with technique development and gathering of preliminary data both in model and non-model organisms.